 #7.
 They have in-depth discussions.

-People who are happy understand that happiness and substance go hand in hand.
+Happy people understand that happiness and substance go hand in hand.
 They avoid gossip, small talk, and passing judgment on others.
-Instead, they place emphasis on meaningful interactions.
-They interact with others on a deeper level because they know it feels good, creates emotional connections, and is an interesting way to learn.
+Instead, they emphasize meaningful interactions.
+They interact with others on a deeper level because they know it feels good, creates emotional connections, and is an exciting way to learn.

 #8.
 They assist others.